 Under this Prospectus, the Issuer is offering a minimum of 500,000 URF Notes up to 1,000,000 URF Notes with the ability to accept oversubscriptions of up to 500,000 URF Notes.
 Under this Prospectus, URF Notes are offered at \$100 per URF Note to raise a minimum of \$50 million up to \$100 million, with the ability to accept oversubscriptions up to \$50 million.
-The proceeds of the Offer will be used primarily to provide additional capital for the Fund to fund its investment strategy including the renovation of properties and acquisition of new properties, to provide working capital and to pay the costs of the Offer.
-The proceeds may also be used to pay Interest on the URF Notes.

 The Offer is being made to Australian investors only.
 The Responsible Entity, on behalf of the Fund, has allocated a minimum priority Offer of \$50 million to Applicants who are Unitholders at 7:00pm AEDST on the Closing Date.

 The US Masters Residential Property Fund was established in June 2011 by the Dixon Advisory Group and is listed on the Australian Securities Exchange (ASX).
-At 1 December 2014, the market capitalisation of URF was approximately \$540 million, with 30 June 2014 consolidated total assets of \$527 million and net assets of \$404 million.
+At 1 December 2014, the market capitalisation of URF was approximately \$540 million, with 30 June 2014 consolidated total assets of \$227 million and net assets of \$404 million.